-The library implements special versions of int, unsigned, etc. Named safe<int>, safe<unsigned int> etc. These behave exactly like the underlying types except that expressions using these types fulfill the above guarantee.
-These "safe" types are meant to be "drop-in" replacements for the built-in types of the same name.
+The library implements special versions of int, unsigned, etc. named safe<int>, safe<unsigned int> etc. These behave exactly like the underlying types except that expressions using these types fulfill the above guarantee.
+These "safe" types are meant to be "drop-in" replacements for the built-in types they are meant to replace.
 So things which are legal - such as assignment of a signed to unsigned value - are not trapped at compile time as they are legal C/C++ code.
 Instead, they are checked at runtime to trap the case where this (legal) operation would lead to an arithmetically incorrect result.